thought-machine/please/docs/codelabs/python_intro.md

 ```

 The `pleasew` script is a wrapper script that will automatically install Please if it's not already!
 This
 means Please projects are portable and can always be built via
 `git clone https://... example_module && cd example_module && ./pleasew build`.

 Finally, `.plzconfig` contains the project configuration for Please; read the [config](/config.html) documentation for
 more information on configuration.

 ## Hello, world!
 Duration: 3

 Now we have a Please project, it's time to start adding some code to it!
-Let's create a hello world program:
+Let's create a "hello world" program:

 ### `src/main.py`
 ```python
 print('Hello, world!')
 ```

-We now need to tell Please about our go code.
+We now need to tell Please about our Python code.
 Please projects define metadata about the targets that are available to be
-built in BUILD files.
-Let's create a build file to build this program:
+built in `BUILD` files.
+Let's create a `BUILD` file to build this program:

 ### `src/BUILD`
 ```python